-The water tray underneath a refrigerator is installed to catch condensation from the refrigerator's interior as the appliance goes through its normal operating cycles.
+The refrigerator drip pan or water tray is installed underneath a refrigerator to catch condensation from the fridge's interior as the appliance goes through its normal operating cycles.
 This tray normally requires little upkeep on your behalf, but you may sometimes encounter repair and maintenance issues that involve you having to clean and possibly remove the tray.

 The appliance's water tray is also commonly called the drain pan, in reference to the job that it actually does: It collects the water that flows out of the refrigerator, draining through a tube.
 This water originates because of the condensation that results from the refrigerator's natural defrost cycle, which prevents too much ice from building up inside the unit.
 The water flows down the back interior wall of the appliance, goes through a drain on the refrigerator's floor and drips down into the water tray.
 The tray also collects any water that drips off the condenser coils on the lower back section of the refrigerator.